James VI and I was king of Scotland, England and Ireland and lived from 1566 to 1625.

 The new king was quick to put an end to England’s long-running war with Spain but a continuing religious conflict threatened to come to a head as the Puritans pushed for the total abolition of Catholic rites in church services.

-On 5 November 1605 the Gunpowder Plot was foiled.
+On 5 November 1605, the Gunpowder Plot was foiled.
 It was Guy Fawkes and other Catholic extremists who tried to blow up James as he attended the state opening of parliament.
-As a result new penalties against Catholic worship were introduced.

 The king’s foreign policy was often chaotic and although he purported to be a ‘Prince of Peace’ he was forced into another war with Spain and into hiring a mercenary army to fight against the Holy Roman Emperor.